libsdl-org/SDL_mixer/Xcode/pkg-support/resources/ReadMe.txt

 You may alternatively install it in <your home directory>/Library/Frameworks if your access privileges are not high enough.
 (Be aware that the Xcode templates we provide in the SDL Developer Extras package may require some adjustment for your system if you do this.)

+In the optional directory are additional frameworks you can install or include in your application to support more audio formats.

 Use in CMake projects:
 SDL2_mixer.framework can be used in CMake projects using the following pattern: